camaraproject/Commonalities/documentation/API-design-guidelines.md

 The formal REST constraints are as follows:

 - **Client–server architecture**.
-The client-server design pattern enforces the principle of separation of concerns: separating the user interface concerns from the data storage concerns.
+The client-server design pattern enforces the principle of separating concerns: separating the user interface concerns from the data storage concerns.
 Portability of the user interface is thus improved.
 In the case of the Web, a plethora of web browsers have been developed for most platforms without the need for knowledge of any server implementations.
 Separation also simplifies the server components, improving scalability, but more importantly it allows components to evolve independently (anarchic scalability), which is necessary in an Internet-scale environment that involves multiple organisational domains.
 - **Statelessness**.
 In computing, a stateless protocol is a communications protocol in which no session information is retained by the receiver, usually a server.
 Relevant session data is sent to the receiver by the client in such a way that every packet of information transferred can be understood in isolation, without context information from previous packets in the session.
-This property of stateless protocols makes them ideal in high volume applications, increasing performance by removing server load caused by retention of session information.
+This property of stateless protocols makes them ideal in high-volume applications, increasing performance by removing server load caused by retention of session information.
 - **Cacheability**: As on the World Wide Web, clients and intermediaries can cache responses.
 Responses must, implicitly or explicitly, define themselves as either cacheable or non-cacheable to prevent clients from providing stale or inappropriate data in response to further requests.
 Well-managed caching partially or eliminates some client–server interactions, further improving scalability and performance.
 - **Layered system**: A client cannot ordinarily tell whether it is connected directly to the end server or to an intermediary along the way.
 If a proxy or load balancer is placed between the client and server, it won't affect their communications, and there won't be a need to update the client or server code.
 - **Uniform interface**: The uniform interface constraint is fundamental to the design of any RESTful system.
 It simplifies and decouples the architecture, which enables each part to evolve independently.
 The four constraints for this uniform interface are:
   - <u>Resource identification in requests</u>.
-Individual resources are identified in requests, for example using URIs in RESTful Web services.
+Individual resources are identified in requests, for example, using URIs in RESTful Web services.
 The resources themselves are conceptually separate from the representations that are returned to the client.
 For example, the server could send data from its database as HTML, XML or as JSON—none of which are the server's internal representation.
   - <u>Resource manipulation through representations</u>.
 When a client holds a representation of a resource, including any metadata attached, it has enough information to modify or delete the resource's state.
   - <u>Self-descriptive messages</u>.
 Each message includes enough information to describe how to process the message.
 For example, a media type can specify which parser to invoke.
   - <u>Hypermedia as the engine of application state (HATEOAS)</u>.
 Having accessed an initial URI for the REST application (analogous to a human Web user accessing the home page of a website).
 A REST client should then be able to use server-provided links dynamically to discover all the available resources it needs.
 As access proceeds, the server responds with text that includes hyperlinks to other resources that are currently available.
 There is no need for the client to be hard-coded with information regarding the structure or dynamics of the application.

 <font size="3"><span style="color: blue"> HTTP verbs </span></font>

-HTTP standard should be followed to the verbs usability, resulting in an API definition oriented to the RESTful design.
+HTTP standard should be followed to the verb usability, resulting in an API definition oriented to the RESTful design.
 Any HTTP correct verb usability is allowed.

 Principal methods (Verbs) available to use are next ones: